nishantt007/NishantGPT/README.md

 ## Acknowledgements

-This project was developed using the following libraries and tools:
+This project is highly influence by the Repository created by [Art Kreimer](https://github.com/kredar) and is dependent on the following libraries and tools:

 - [Streamlit](https://streamlit.io/) for building the web application
 - [LangChain](https://langchain.com/) for integrating the language model and retrieval chain